Glorpdown

 ^https://dailyotter.org/^ and ^https://dailybunny.org/ bunny^.

-Lines that start with `:` followed by and then some non-whitespace character.
-Stuff directly after the `:` is the key.
+Lines that start with : immedately followed by some non-whitespace characters and then a space and then some text.
+Stuff directly after the : is the key.
 The text part of the line is the value.
 Used for some things.
-This page has a ^./datetime.txt timestamp^ and a description kind of attached to the first heading:
+This page has a timestamp and a description kind of attached to the first heading:

 # Glorpdown